arnulfrupp/HPP-for-OpenThread/README.txt

 - timer_once(id, t, hdn): 	Starts a timer with the given id calling the H++ handler 'hdn' once fter 't' milliseconds.
 				Up to 8 timers (in total) are supported id = 0 ..
 7.
 - timer_stop(id):		Stops the timer with a given id.
+- timer_event(t, hdn, name): 	Starts an event timer calling the H++ handler 'hdn' once after 't' milliseconds an sets the variable 'event' to <name>